This information will help you learn about microvascular reconstruction surgery using free tissue transfer and how to care for yourself after it.

 After surgery to remove a tumor, you may have space in your body where the cancer used to be.
 Microvascular reconstruction surgery using tissue transfer is a surgery done to repair the space left in your body.
 This is done by transferring tissue from one part of your body (donor site) to the area that needs to be reconstructed or repaired (recipient site).

 Your primary surgeon will remove the tumor, bone, and soft tissue.
-Your reconstructive surgeon will take a free flap (block of tissue, skin, tissue, muscle, or bone) from the donor site and attach it to the recipient site.
+Your reconstructive surgeon will take a free flap (block of skin, tissue, muscle, or bone) from the donor site and attach it to the recipient site.
 They will use a microscope to see and connect the tiny blood vessels in the free flap with the blood vessels at the recipient site.
 Very thin sutures (stitches) are used to join the blood vessels together.

 Sometimes, a vein is needed to connect the free flap to the recipient site.
 In that case, your reconstructive surgeon will make a small incision (surgical cut) and take a vein from your arm or leg.